Ottilie Abrahams: Activism

 Abrahams became politically active while studying in high school and university in Cape Town, South Africa; she joined the South West Africa Student Body in 1952 and later became active in the Cape Peninsula Students Union and the Non-European Unity Movement.
 She and other activists formed the Yu Chi Chan Club, a secret Maoist organization.
 In 1985, Abrahams founded the Jacob Marengo Tutorial College in Katutura, of which she was still the principal until her death.

 Politics

 Abrahams was active in the independence movement with several political parties.
 Abrahams was part of SWAPO from 1960 to 1963.
 She, her husband and fellow activist, Kenneth Abrahams, fellow SWAPO dissidents Emil Appolus and Andreas Shipanga formed SWAPO Democrats while in exile in Sweden.
 However, she left SWAPO Democrats in 1980 and later joined the Namibia Independence Party, where she served as the Secretary General and Publicity and Information Secretary.
 The Namibia Independence Party was part of the Namibia National Front coalition which won one seat in the 1989 election to the Constitution-writing Constituent Assembly of Namibia.

 Life in exile

 From 1963 until 1978 Ottilie Abrahams lived in exile with her husband and their children.
-They lived in Dar es salam, Tanzania and Lusaka, Zambia and for nine years in Stockholm, Sweden.
+They lived in Dar es Salaam, Tanzania and Lusaka, Zambia and for nine years in Stockholm, Sweden.
 With United Nations Security Council Resolution 435 they returned to Namibia in 1978.